-Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Practice outside the Commonwealth of Australia Covers you for Practice overseas, excluding the USA and jurisdictions to which the laws of the USA apply, if the Practice occurs on no more than 120 days during the Policy Period.
-Cover is provided for you and an Employee accompanying you, as a team doctor for an Australian sporting team or cultural group that is travelling, competing or performing in the USA on no more than 120 days during the Policy Period.
-X ~ V Volunteer Practice Covers you for claims arising out of work as an unpaid volunteer in the course of volunteer activities, including any amateur sporting activity, school or community based event, charity work, aid program or disaster response work. × V V Competition and Consumer Complaints Covers you for any action by a government or statutory authority alleging a contravention of or seeking relief under a provision of the Competition and Consumer Act 2010 or any equivalent State or Territory legislation.
-V ~ V Liability for restricting ability to practise Covers you for claims arising in the course of supervising, training or mentoring a registered medical practitioner who does not provide treatment, advice or service other than within the Category: • Who was required to be directly supervised, trained or mentored for the purpose of obtaining, retaining or regaining a recognised professional medical qualification, award or registration • Where the allegation is that you have restricted the ability of the registered doctor to provide health care treatment advice or service in the future. × × ~ Medical research and clinical trials Covers you and any Employee under your direct control and supervision for any claim arising solely out of your role in providing healthcare treatment, advice or service in any medical research or clinical trial as an investigator or co-investigator (not as a sponsor or as an ethics committee member), if the medical research or clinical trial is: • approved by a properly constituted human research ethics committee approved and registered by the NHMRC; • conducted in accordance with the requirements of that ethics committee; and • within the Category for which you are insured. × × ~ Loss of Documents Covers you and a Practice Entity for the reasonable cost of replacing or restoring documents (as defined) in your possession if they are destroyed, damaged, lost or mislaid.
-X × V Advice and advisory assistance Is provided to you in respect of any cover provided to you under the Policy and where you are in Australia and require emergency claims and medico-legal advice, it will be available 24 hours a day.
-V ~ ~
+Benefit Detail Intern Salaried Medical Officer in Training Other Doctors Practice outside the Commonwealth of Australia Covers you for Practice overseas, excluding the USA and jurisdictions to which the laws of the USA apply, if you are overseas for the purpose of Practice for no more than 120 days during the Policy Period.
+Cover is provided for you and an Employee accompanying you, as a team doctor for an Australian sporting team or cultural group that is travelling, competing or performing in the USA, if you are overseas for the purpose of Practice as a team doctor for no more than 120 days during the Policy Period. × ~ ~ Volunteer Practice Covers you for claims arising out of work as an unpaid volunteer in the course of volunteer activities, including any amateur sporting activity, school or community based event, charity work, aid program or disaster response work. × ~ V Competition and Consumer Complaints Covers you for any action by a government or statutory authority alleging a contravention of or seeking relief under a provision of the Competition and Consumer Act 2010 or any equivalent State or Territory legislation.
+V ~ V Liability for restricting ability to practise Covers you for claims arising in the course of supervising, training or mentoring a registered medical practitioner who does not provide treatment, advice or service other than within the Category: Who was required to be directly supervised, trained or mentored for the purpose of obtaining, retaining or regaining a recognised professional medical qualification, award or registration Where the allegation is that you have restricted the ability of the registered doctor to provide health care treatment advice or service in the future. × × ~ Medical research and clinical trialsCovers you and any Employee under your direct control and supervision for any claim arising solely out of your role in providing healthcare treatment, advice or service in any medical research or clinical trial as an investigator or co-investigator (not as a sponsor or as an ethics committee member), if the medical research or clinical trial is: × × V Loss of within the Category for which you are insured.
+Covers you and a Practice Entity for the reasonable Documents cost of replacing or restoring documents (as defined) in your possession if they are destroyed, damaged, lost or mislaid. × × V Advice and advisory assistance Is provided to you in respect of any cover provided to you under the Policy and where you are in Australia and require emergency claims and medico-legal support, it will be available 24 hours a day. ~ ~ V